-6.2 Circumstances in which charges may be made
+6.3 Circumstances in which charges may be made

-6.2.1 Recovery of premature retirement costs that have been incurred without the prior written agreement of the LA to bear such costs.
+Recovery of premature retirement costs that have been incurred without the prior written agreement of the LA to bear such costs.
 The amount chargeable will be the amounts in excess over any amount agreed by the LA.

-- 6.2.2 Recovery of other expenditure incurred to secure resignations where the school had not followed LA advice. - 6.2.3 Recovery of awards by courts and industrial tribunals against the LA arising from action or inaction by the governing body contrary to the LA's advice. - 6.2.4 Recovery of expenditure by the LA in carrying out health and safety work or capital expenditure for which the LA is liable where funds have been delegated to the governing body for such work, but the governing body has failed to carry out the required work to a satisfactory standard. - 6.2.5 Recovery of expenditure by the LA incurred in making good defects in building work carried out by governing bodies to premises owned by the LA or the school has voluntary controlled status. - 6.2.6 Recovery of expenditure incurred by the LA in insuring its own interests in a school where funding has been delegated but the school has failed to demonstrate that it has arranged cover at least as good as that which would be arranged by the LA. - 6.2.7 Recovery of monies due from a school for services provided to the school, where a dispute over the monies due has been referred to the disputes procedure set out in section 6.1 above or have been referred to a disputes procedure set out in a service level agreement or contract managed by the LA, and the result is that moneys are owed by the school to the LA. - 6.2.8 Recovery of penalties, including any interest, imposed on the LA by the Board of Inland Revenue, the Contributions Agency, HM Revenue & Customs, Teachers Pension or regulatory authority as a result of school negligence, or where governing bodies fail to comply with the requirements set out in the Schools Financial Procedures Manual. - 6.2.9 Recovery of sums to correct errors made by the LA in calculating charges to a budget share (e.g. pension deductions).
-No such deductions will take place if the error relates to a period for which the accounts have been closed. - 6.2.10 Recovery of additional costs incurred by the LA arising from decisions by the governing body on the length of the school day e.g. transport costs and failure to notify the LA of non-pupil days resulting in unnecessary costs. - 6.2.11 Recovery of legal costs incurred by the LA because the governing body did not accept the advice of the LA. - 6.2.12 Recovery of the cost of necessary health and safety training for staff employed by the LA, where funding for training has been delegated but the necessary training not carried out. - 6.2.13 Recovery of any compensation paid to a lender where a school enters into a contract for borrowing beyond its legal powers, and the contract is of no effect. - 6.2.14 Recovery of any compensation for costs incurred by the LA if a school fails to pay a debt and which subsequently falls upon the LA to pay.
-This will include interest payments as per the Late Payment of Commercial Debts Act 1998.

-- 6.2.15 Costs incurred by the authority in securing provision specified in a statement of SEN where the governing body of a school fails to secure such provision despite the delegation of funds in respect of that statement; - 6.2.16 Recovery of sums outstanding for 30 calendar days or more from the date the request for payment is issued where the school has entered into a service level agreement (SLA) with the LA, but has failed to pay an amount due under the SLA.
-This will only take effect if the school has not disputed the payment through the relevant contracts dispute procedure.
-Days in August will not count towards the 30 days.
-This will apply equally to requests for payment for both packages of services and "pay-as-you-use" services. - 6.2.17 Recovery of sums outstanding for 30 calendar days or more from the date the request for payment is issued where the school has entered into a contract managed by the LA, but has failed to pay an amount due under the contract.
-This will only take effect if the school has not disputed the payment through the relevant contracts dispute procedure; or where the dispute procedure has held the school to be liable for a sum and it has not paid.
-Although the LA will use its best endeavours to avoid a significant part of the 30 days falling in August, no general dispensation can be given since the disputes and payment period are likely to be conditions of the contract. - 6.2.18 Recovery of costs incurred by the LA where the school has failed to return information required by the LA on time, or where the information has to be corrected.
-This will be charged in accordance with the list of charges under service level agreements for ad hoc work, where these are applicable. - 6.2.19 Recovery of penalties imposed on the LA by copyright or similar agencies as a result of a governing body failing in its responsibility for copyright or similar compliance. - 6.2.20 Recovery of costs incurred by the LA, because the governing body did not abide by the Scheme, resulting in additional work for Schools Finance or Internal Audit beyond their regular programme of work. - 6.2.21 Costs incurred by the LA as a result of withdrawal of delegation. - 6.2.22 Many grant making organisations require that bids for grants for specific projects have the support of the LA before the bid is submitted.
-In the event that a school that had received a grant failed to complete the project in a satisfactory manner, the LA would be required to return the funding.
-In such a case, the LA will recover the funds from the school's account. - 6.2.23 Recovery of any costs to the LA as a result of the governing body being in breach of the terms of a contract. - 6.2.24 At the end of the financial year, recovery of unspent balances of allocations from centrally held budgets.
-Where actual expenditure did not meet the conditions of the grant aid or specific purposes for which the allocation was made, the value of that expenditure will be included in the unspent balance.
-In the case of grant-aided expenditure the recovery will include both the values of the grant aid and the LA's contribution unless the matched funding came from the school's delegated budget. - 6.2.25 Recovery of interest claw-back due on budget shares.
+Recovery of other expenditure incurred to secure resignations where there is good reason to charge this to the school.
+(Appendix B).

+Recovery of awards by courts and industrial tribunals against the LA arising from action or inaction by the governing body contrary to the LA's advice.

+Recovery of expenditure by the LA in carrying out health and safety work or capital expenditure for which the LA is liable where funds have been delegated to the governing body for such work, but the governing body has failed to carry out the required work to a satisfactory standard.

+Recovery of expenditure by the LA incurred in making good defects in building work carried out by governing bodies to premises owned by the LA or the school has voluntary controlled status.

+Recovery of expenditure incurred by the LA in insuring its own interests in a school where funding has been delegated but the school has failed to demonstrate that it has arranged cover at least as good as that which would be arranged by the LA.

+Recovery of monies due from a school for services provided to the school, where a dispute over the monies due has been referred to the disputes procedure set out in section 6.1 above or have been referred to a disputes procedure set out in a service level agreement or contract managed by the LA, and the result is that moneys are owed by the school to the LA.

+Recovery of penalties, including any interest, imposed on the LA by the Board of Inland Revenue, the Contributions Agency, HM Revenue & Customs, Teachers Pensions, the Environment Agency or regulatory authority as a result of school negligence, or where governing bodies fail to comply with the requirements set out in the schools financial procedures manual.

+Recovery of sums to correct errors made by the LA in calculating charges to a budget share (e.g. pension deductions).
+No such deductions will take place if the error relates to a period for which the accounts have been closed.

+Recovery of additional costs incurred by the LA arising from decisions by the governing body on the length of the school day e.g. transport costs and failure to notify the LA of non-pupil days resulting in unnecessary costs.

+Recovery of legal costs incurred by the LA because the governing body did not accept the advice of the LA.

+Recovery of the cost of necessary health and safety training for staff employed by the LA, where funding for training has been delegated but the necessary training not carried out.

+Recovery of any compensation paid to a lender where a school enters into a contract for borrowing beyond its legal powers, and the contract is of no effect.

-6.2.26 Recovery of the cost of work done in respect of teacher pension remittance and records for schools using non-LA payroll contractors, the charge to be the minimum needed to meet the cost of the Authority's compliance with its statutory obligations.
+Cost of work done in respect of teacher pension remittance and records for schools using non-authority payroll contractors, the charge to be the minimum needed to meet the cost of the authority's compliance with its statutory obligations